Frky/scat/README.md

 ## Function identity

-Because scat is also meant to be used with stripped binaries (i.e. binaries without function name) scat requires another method to identify functions across all inferences.
-The solution choosen is to identify them using the name of the binary file where their are defined and the static address (offset) in this binary.
+Because scat is also meant to be used with stripped binaries (i.e. binaries without function name) A name-agnostic method is required to identify functions across all inferences.
+The solution choosen is to identify them using the name of the binary file where they are defined and the static address (offset) in this binary.

 **Note**: if the binary is not stripped, function names are still available as meta-informations.